noweber/noweber/README.md

-# Noweber's Project Portfolio
+# Noweber Projects

-Welcome to my personal project portfolio!
-Here, you'll find a showcase of my projects, complete with descriptions, screenshots, links to the working versions, and the technology stacks used.
+Please find a subset of my recent projects below.
+Some of my non-commercial / academic projects are available as public repositories on my account.
+Please feel free to reach out with any questions.

 ---